Online course instructors crossing the road at the University of Toronto campus.

 Postdoctoral Fellowship Montreal Neurological Institute (McGill University), 1976

 Dr. Roy Baker completed postdoctoral work in the areas of brain lipid metabolism and synaptic transmission.
 He joined the University of Toronto as a research scientist in medicine and biochemistry.
 Dr. Baker has taught a variety of courses within the faculties of arts and science, and medicine.
 He often uses a well-received case study approach to education, with applications to disease.
-Dr. Baker is currently Co-Director of the medical course Metabolism and Nutrition.
+Dr. Baker was Co-Director of the medical course Metabolism and Nutrition.

 Dr. Baker is the recipient of teaching awards in medicine including: